top of page

 For a first-time visit to the Marshall Islands, it's recommended to base yourself in the capital city of Majuro, as it offers the most amenities, accommodations, and opportunities for exploration.
 Here's why:

 Majuro is the largest city and capital of the Marshall Islands, situated on a coral atoll and serving as the country's economic and political center.
+Explore attractions like the Alele Museum and Public Library, Laura Beach, and the bustling markets of Uliga.

 • Budget: Hotel Robert Reimers offers budget-friendly accommodations with simple rooms and basic amenities, located in downtown Majuro, within walking distance of shops and restaurants.